 Everyone is unique.
 Personal advice is needed to see if a household is better off on Universal Credit

 As with any benefit change, there will be winners and losers, and those who are worse off on Universal Credit may be better off waiting for the introduction of Transitional Protection.
-Many frontline organisations help claimants to make sense of these changes through benefit calculators, such as Policy in Practice’s Benefit and Budgeting Calculator.
+Many frontline organisations help claimants to make sense of these changes through benefit calculators, such as Policy in Practice’s Better Off Calculator.

 Seven groups who should get personal advice